Moving to Italy from the UK: Trading tea for espresso

 How long does it take to get an Italian residence permit?

-You’ll be able to receive your Italian residence permit within 4-6 weeks starting from the date of your application.
-It can take up to 3 months for a permanent residence permit.
+You’ll be able to receive your temporary Italian residence permit within 4-6 weeks starting from the date of your application.
+It can take up to 3 months for a permanent residence permit application to be processed.

 Living in Italy after Brexit